Opentrons/Protocols/protocols/quintara_onsite_part1/README.md

 ## Categories
-* Broad Category
+* Sample Prep
-	* Specific Category
+	* Plate Filling

 ## Description
-This protocol does stuff!
+Four 96 wells are consolidated in one 96 PCR plate.
+Number of sets is equal to a group of 4 columns, taking 20ul from the 1st and fourth column of that set, and 2ul from columns 2 and 3 from that set.

 ### Labware
 * Quintara Vertical Plate 192 Wells
-* Quintara 12 Reservoir 15000 µL #15000
+* Quintara 12 Reservoir 15000 µL
 * Double Pcr 96 Well Plate 300 µL
 * Appliedbiosystem 384 Well Plate 40 µL
-* Quintara 96 Well Plate 300 µL #1234
+* Quintara 96 Well Plate 300 µL
 * Quintara Vertical Plate 192 Wells
-* Deepwell 96 Well Plate 2000 µL #1234
+* Deepwell 96 Well Plate 2000 µL
 * [Opentrons 96 Tip Rack 20 µL](https://shop.opentrons.com/collections/opentrons-tips/products/opentrons-10ul-tips)